howl-editor/howl/site/source/doc/api/config.md

 The primitive API consists of [`get()`](#get) and [`set`](#set) calls which accept scope and layer as additional parameters.
-However, the following code snippet illustrates the idiomatic ways of setting variables globally, globally for a mode, and for a specific buffer only:
+However, the following code snippet illustrates the idiomatic ways of setting variables globally, for a mode, and for a specific buffer only:

 ```lua
 howl.config.my_var = 'foo'